MeghnaM/senior-design/frontend-setup.md

 4. You can now open http://localhost:5000 in the browser to look at the application webpage

 ## Notes
-I have configured Neutrino to use the test runner **Karma**.
+* I have configured Neutrino to use the test runner **Karma**.
 You can run `npm test` to execute tests for this project.
+* Projects in Neutrino can also be customized to use CSS libraries, which I can do after we have written some code.

 ## Additional Resources
 * You can take a look at the [Neutrino docs](https://neutrino.js.org/) to learn more about how Neutrino works - although I do not expect that we will need to modify the setup much more than what I've alredy done.